You might be wondering, “Should I use my 401k to pay off debt?” It’s a common question.

 Since retirement money is meant for retirement, not every 401k plan allows hardship withdrawals.
 You’ll need to check with your plan to see whether or not it’s allowed.

 If they do allow it, it would only be for certain cases.
-You would need to meet one of those in order to be able to take money out of the plan as a hardship distribution.
+You would need to show that you are eligible in order to be able to take money out of the plan as a hardship distribution.
 The IRS talks about those cases in more detail here, but the very short version is it must be:

 - Due to an immediate and heavy financial need.